 In the file photo, MPCC president Gurudas Kamat at Mid-Day office in Parel, Mumbai

-Senior Congress leader Gurudas Kamat passed away on August 22 in a private hospital in New Delhi at the age of 63.
-A politician with great organisational skills, Kamat shared a special relationship with the people of Mumbai.
-We bring you some facts about Gurudas Kamat in pictures
+Senior Congress leader Gurudas Kamat was a politician with great organisational skills, Kamat shared a special relationship with the people of Mumbai.
+On his birth anniversary, we bring you some facts about Gurudas Kamat in pictures

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.